BradB132/MaPL/Generator/README.md

 # MaPL Generator

 MaPL Generator is a code generation tool that takes a schema as input and outputs code files.
-The generator can also take in XML-formatted data, validate it against the schema.
+The generator can also take in XML-formatted data and validate it against the schema.

 ## Architecture
 The generator has a few important dependencies: